Bloodflake/Calculator/readme.md

 ## Description
 This Repo is for learning working of Nodejs and Express.
+In this we have created a simple server which connect three different html pages and perform server side computation and display result.

 ## Working
 To run you require nodejs and the dependencies. \